trilitech/tezos-developer-docs/docs/overview/tezos-different.md

 ## Tezos uses proof of stake

 The proof-of-stake consensus model eliminates the need for high energy use, making it the "green" choice for blockchains.
 Instead of competing to achieve consensus as in proof-of-work models, Tezos nodes (called *bakers*) stake Tezos tokens to earn the right to create blocks and receive rewards.
-Users who want to participate without running a node themselves can delegate tokens to a baker for a share of the rewards.
+Users who want to participate without running a node themselves can delegate and stake tokens to a baker for a share of the rewards.
 The bakers keep control of their tokens in that they can unstake them later; and delegators keep complete control of their tokens.
 Tezos's approach to consensus has been described as [Liquid Proof of Stake](https://medium.com/tezos/liquid-proof-of-stake-aec2f7ef1da7).

 The proof-of-stake model improves scalability and encourages cooperation via incentives.
 It also increases the cost of 51% attacks and avoids environmentally wasteful proof-of-work.
 Tezos launched in June 2018 as one of the first major proof-of-stake networks.

-For more information about how Tezos handles proof of stake, see https://tezos.gitlab.io/alpha/proof_of_stake.html.
+For more information about becoming a staker, see [Stakers](/architecture/stakers).

 ## Tezos accepts multiple languages